open-source-labs/Docketeer/README.md

 - Docketeer is a Docker developer tool that's available as an open-source project on GitHub.
 - It aims to simplify the development process for projects that use Docker containers.
 - JWT authentication, allowing administrator and non-administrator privileges.
+- Allows you to filter through both your running and stopped container logs.
 - Docketeer provides an easy-to-use command-line interface for managing Docker containers, images, and networks.
 - With Docketeer, developers can quickly create, start, stop, and delete containers, as well as manage Docker networks and images.
 - Docketeer includes a variety of features, including automatic container naming, customizable configurations, and support for multiple Docker Compose - files.